jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 Lines
 -----

-< Must explain how the children inside parents that are the same object have the same line targets.
+< Might explain how the children inside parents that are the same object have the same line targets.
 Or the children inside diamonds that are the same execution. >

 ### Direction